 About the Coronavirus (COVID-19)

 Coronaviruses are a family of viruses that are like the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
-In 2019, a new virus formed and spread from China to other countries, including the U.S. now called coronavirus disease 2019 or COVID-19.
+In 2019, a new virus formed and spread from China to other countries, including the U.S. now called COVID-19.

 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
 There is currently no cure or vaccine.
 Those who believe they may have the illness should seek medical treatment right away.
 Read the Centers for Disease Control (CDC) factsheet here.

-Seniors are most at risk to develop COVID-19 and its symptoms, which can lead to the development of pneumonia.
-Seniors should strongly consider getting the pneumonia vaccine as soon as possible or speaking about it with their doctor.
+Seniors are most at risk to develop COVID-19 and its symptoms, which can increase the already elevated risk of getting pneumonia.
+Seniors should strongly consider getting the pneumonia and flu vaccine as soon as possible or speaking about it with their doctor.

 In general, viruses spread faster in residential facilities, community housing and assisted living centers.
 When possible, seniors living in these facilities should avoid communal rooms and sanitize often.